 Here’s a pretty straightforward definition of lottery annuity vs lump sum: a lump sum lottery payout is a one-time cash payment, whereas an annuity payout provides annual payments over time.

-But for lottery games like Powerball or Mega Millions, a decision will need to be made when you discover you’re holding the winning ticket.
+But for lottery games like Powerball or Mega Millions, a decision will need to be made if you discover you’re holding the winning ticket.
 Will you pick lottery cash or annuity?

 Powerball offers winners a lump-sum payout or an annuity option where the payout would be distributed over the course of 29 years and 30 payments.

 The Mega Millions also offers lump sum payouts and annuities.
 However, the distribution of the annuity is slightly different.
 With a Mega Millions annuity, you are offered the initial payment upon winning, and then the remaining balance will be paid out over 29 years, with each payment increasing by five percent yearly.